-The Governor urges the University of Minnesota to hold tuition rates flat, which would result in a second biennium, four straight years, of zero percent tuition increases for the resident undergraduate rate, saving students beginning fall 2015 and their families an average of \$2,500 over their four-year degree program.
+This recommendation will result in a second biennium, four straight years, of zero percent tuition increases for the resident undergraduate rate, saving students beginning fall 2015 and their families an average of \$2,500 over their four-year degree program.
+This proposal also recognizes the need to reduce tuition increases and student debt levels for graduate and professional students.
+As the tuition costs and time to degree vary significantly by program at these levels, the savings accruing to the students will also vary.
 The state and the University must partner to increase access and decrease debt for resident students in order to ensure a highly trained work force for Minnesota.